 Pedestrian paths of travel should be designed to intersect as close to a right angle as possible, and the intersecting paths should continue in straight lines.

-A straight path is easier to follow for people with vision loss.
+A straight path is easier to follow for people impacted by blindness.
 Curved or winding paths are more difficult to detect, more difficult to describe when giving verbal directions and more difficult for frequent users to memorize.
 Primary paths of travel that are clearly differentiated from the surrounding area are much easier to navigate.
 In large open outdoor and indoor areas, consider using textured surfaces to differentiate paths of travel from adjacent areas.